Vlookup with Column Index Number from Another Sheet in Excel [4 Cases]

 =VLOOKUP(A2,[Book1.xlsx]Sheet1!$A$2:$C$10,3,FALSE)

-Insert the above formula in cell C2.
-Then copy down the formula to the rest of the cell by dragging down the lower-right corner of cell C2.
+- Then, copy down the formula to the rest of the cell by dragging down the Fill Handle icon.

 After applying the formula all over the range C2:C10, in you get the corresponding salaries in the Salary column.
 Have a look.

-Case #3: Vlookup Using Column Index Number from Multiple Sheets of the Same Workbook
+Case 3: From Multiple Sheets of the Same Workbook

 Basic Formula Syntax